Bellevue School Board

 SchoolDocs provides a comprehensive core set of policies and procedures applicable to all New Zealand primary, intermediate, secondary, and area/composite schools, that is tailored for each school.

 The school works on a subscription basis with SchoolDocs to maintain, update, and review our policies.
-SchoolDocs provides us with a comprehensive core set of policies, which have been well researched and follow the Ministry of Education National Administration Guidelines.
+SchoolDocs provides us with a comprehensive core set of policies, which have been well researched and follow the Government's priorities for education as set out in The Statement of National Educational Learning Priorities (NELP).
 The policies and procedures are tailored to our school, and the school supplies specific information such as our charter, and procedures for behaviour management, reporting to parents, etc.

 SchoolDocs updates modify or create policies in response to changes in legislation or Ministry guidelines, significant events, reviews/requests from schools, and regular reviewing from the SchoolDocs team.
 Our school Board has the opportunity to view changes/additions and comment on them before they are implemented.